 This was a large problem even before Covid-19, our internal data shows that in 2019 5% of tickets remained unused.
 Now the problem is larger than ever and potentially will be until the end of 2021.
 This is why you need transparency right now.

-Software like our Unused Ticket Tracker helps you stop leakage before it occurs and provides insights missing from the that your TMC and OBT may be missing.
-You’ll be able to see all of your unused tickets even finding new opportunities to get refunds for unused, unflown, and unrefunded tickets.
+Software like our Unused Ticket Tracker helps you stop leakage before it occurs and provides insights that your TMC and OBT may be missing.
+You’ll be able to see all of your unused tickets, even finding new opportunities to get refunds for unused, unflown, and unrefunded tickets.
 Once you have the complete picture you’ll be able to find and prevent sources of leakage.
 Unused Tickets will monitor and track all your vouchers giving you full visibility into how they’re used.
 If they’re booked outside of your program you’ll know right away and can act accordingly.
 You can rest assured knowing that you will be alerted by FairFly if any employee uses credits or vouchers for personal travel.
 We will even help identify cases where vouchers exist in ex-employees names and help you recover them.

 Travel program leakage causes enough chaos to your program during normal times.
 Now more than ever having data on money you’re owed helps you ensure the money gets used how and when it should.
 If you’re interested in learning more check out how the Unused Ticket Tracker will help you stop leakage or to see a demonstration contact us.